-The supervisor agrees to weekly, one-hour supervision of the intern's work at their agency or school as specified in the Site Description Form; to complete written evaluations of the intern's work (at midterm and at the end of each semester) and to review these evaluations in person with the student; toengage in periodic in-session observation and/or review of recorded portions of student sessions with clients during supervision meetings; to provide clinical experience opportunities for diagnosis and treatment of mental health disorders for mental health counseling students or clinical experience opportunities within a comprehensive counseling program for professional school counselors; to periodically discuss with the Program Internship Instructor or Field Placement Coordinator the intern's duties and performance, both routine and in exceptional circumstances (e.g., a client in crisis or unanticipated changes in internship arrangements).
+The supervisor agrees to weekly, one-hour supervision of the intern's work at their agency or school as specified in the Site Description Form; to complete written evaluations of the intern's work (at midterm and at the end of each semester) and to review these evaluations in person with the student; to engage in periodic in-session observation and/or review of recorded portions of student sessions with clients during supervision meetings; to provide clinical experience opportunities for diagnosis and treatment of mental health disorders for mental health counseling students or intervention experience opportunities within a comprehensive school counseling program for professional school counselors; audio/video recording opportunities each semester; to periodically discuss with the Program Internship Instructor or Field Placement Coordinator the intern's duties and performance, both routine and in exceptional circumstances (e.g., a client in crisis or unanticipated changes in internship arrangements).
 The supervisor also agrees to provide written emergency protocols to the student for use during student and/or client crises/emergency situations.